Bank Lending Criteria

 Savings plans allow the borrower to save the deposit on a home, after approval of a mortgage.
 Similarly, rental purchase type arrangements enable the borrower to save the deposit whilst occupying the security.

-These rental purchase arrangements are commonly referred to as, wraps or rent to buy schemes.
+These rental purchase arrangements are commonly referred to as, wraps, vendor finance or rent to buy schemes.

 Neither of these plans are acceptable for mortgage insurance.
 Borrowers are therefore restricted to loans of 80% LVR or less.
 Borrowers may still get approval if they can provide evidence of genuine savings outside of the savings plan.